 Make sure to also check out this easy buckwheat bread recipe!

-I hope you like these buckwheat wraps as much as we do!
+I hope you like these buckwheat tortilla wraps as much as we do!
 If you try them, please leave a comment below and rate the recipe to let me know how they were.

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.

-Buckwheat wraps (crepes)
+Buckwheat Wraps (crepes)

 Ingredients